wazzamatazz/opentelemetry-extensions/README.md

         configurationSectionName: "OpenTelemetry:Exporters:OTLP:Jaeger");
 ```

-You would then configure the exporters in your `appsettings.json` file as follows:
+You could then configure the exporters in your `appsettings.json` file as follows:

 ```json
 {